waelgara97/sustainability-roi-calculator/README.md

 An interactive web-based calculator that helps organizations evaluate the financial benefits and return on investment (ROI) of implementing sustainability rating services across their supply chain.

+## Live Demo

+You can access the live calculator at: [https://waelgara97.github.io/sustainability-roi-calculator/](https://waelgara97.github.io/sustainability-roi-calculator/)

 ## Overview

 This calculator uses industry-specific data to estimate the financial impact of sustainability initiatives across four key benefit categories: